julianomacielferreira/datacamp-certifications/README.md

 My DataCamp profile link is [https://www.datacamp.com/profile/julianomacielferreira](https://www.datacamp.com/profile/julianomacielferreira)

-**In this moment I'm not working professionally as a Data-\*[Analyst, Engineer or Sciencist]** or using all the knowledge and tools I learn from them, but I highly recommend people make a subscription and give a try.
+**In this moment I'm not working professionally as a Data-\*[Analyst, Engineer, Sciencist]** or using all the knowledge and tools I've learned from them, but I highly recommend people make a subscription and give a try.
 They have real chagellenges exercises and projects with a strong pedagogy and best learn practices.

 If you are a very curious person like me, I think [DataCamp](https://www.datacamp.com) is one of the best place to learn and practice Data Science fundamentals and related tools.